tar -axf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt -O | grep -P "\'wazuh\'" -A 1

 To disable rate limiting, set its value to 0.

-5. Set maximum number of login attempts
+5. Limit login attempts

 To protect against brute force attacks, you can limit login attempts from the same IP address within a specific timeframe.
 Exceeding this limit blocks the IP address for the duration of that period.

 By default, you're allowed 50 login attempts per 300-second period.
-To adjust these limits, edit the max_login_attempts
+To adjust these limits, edit the max_login_attempts and/or block_time settings in /var/ossec/api/configuration/api.yaml.

 You can find a complete Wazuh server API configuration guide here.